Heskins

-Heskins Ltd is a specialist manufacturer of self-adhesive abrasive safety tape, grip tape and heavy duty line marking products.
-It was established in 1997 as an adhesive coater, rapidly diversifying into its now familiar range.
+Heskins is a British manufacturer of self-adhesive abrasive safety tape, grip tape and heavy duty line marking products.

+It operates from three facilities based in three countries in Europe and America.
+Its head office and main production facility is located at Brinscall, Chorley, UK.

+History

+The company was established in 1997 as an adhesive coater, rapidly diversifying into safety tape and line markings.
 Heskins attained ISO9000 status in May 2001, acquiring Investors in People acclamation in 2006.
-More recently, Heskins have been presented with an ISO 14001 certificate due to their environmental approach to their manufacturing techniques.
+Following that, Heskins was presented with an ISO 14001 certificate due to their environmental approach to their manufacturing techniques.

-It operates from three facilities based in three countries on two continents.
-Its head office and main production facility is located at Brinscall, Chorley, UK.
-Heskins other European location opened in the Netherlands in 2021 under the sister company name Heskins BV.
+In 2021, Heskins other European location opened in the Netherlands under the sister company name Heskins BV.